 Hybrid Camp - $550/person; $450 for CITs

-2-day in-person camp followed by 3-day virtual camp; in-person portion will occur on the weekend and the virtual camp will take place the following Monday to Wednesday.
+2-day in-person camp and 3-day virtual camp; in-person portion will occur on the weekend and the virtual camp will take place July 12 - 14

 Virtual only - $250/person

-3-days of virtual camp that will take place Monday to Wednesday; campers must select their activities one month prior to the start of camp
+3-days of virtual camp that will take place July 12 - 14; campers must select their activities one month prior to the start of camp